WebexCC-SA/LAB-1111/docs/Devices.md

-# Lab 8 - Workspaces and devices
+# Lab 8 - Devices and workspaces
-Webex Workspaces and devices enhance collaboration across the Webex Suite, supporting a secure and productive hybrid work environment.
+Webex devices and workspaces enhance collaboration across the Webex Suite, supporting a secure and productive hybrid work environment.
 In this lab, you'll create and configure both shared and personal workspaces and explore the features available for each.
 You'll also get hands-on experience with Cisco's Workspace Designer.

 ## Assigning devices